-2.3 GLASS AND LIGHTING
+2.3 Glass and Lighting

-- 2.3.1 (critical) The company shall have in place a procedure for glass and hard clear plastic breakage.
-The procedure shall establish clear - responsibilities and shall describe what actions shall be taken with the contaminated product.
+- 2.3.1 (Critical) The company shall have in place a procedure for glass and hard clear plastic breakage.
+The procedure shall establish clear responsibilities and shall describe what corrective and preventive actions shall be taken with the contaminated product. - 2.3.2 Shatterproof lighting shall be installed if the hazard analysis and risk assessment indicates the necessity. - 2.3.3 The company shall remove all unnecessary glass and hard plastics from production areas.